NoFrosty/gitstatusoverlay/README.md

 - Make sure Git is installed and accessible from the command line.
 - Only files inside the `Assets/` folder are tracked for overlays.
 - Make sure your project is using Git.
-- Auto-fetch requires a valid remote repository connection.
+- Auto-fetch requires a valid remote repository connection and is by default disable.

 ## Icons Attribution